700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 • carrying out a complex group re-organisation for a manufacturing client.

-A corporate partner, with a focus on mergers and acquisitions, private equity and venture debt deals, corporate reorganisations and restructuring and capital markets transactions for small/mid cap public companies.
+He focuses on mergers and acquisitions, private equity and venture debt deals, corporate reorganisations and restructuring and capital markets transactions for small/mid cap public companies.
 Stephen is also a leading adviser on employee buyouts and employee ownership structures.

 Stephen’s clients are UK corporates, management teams, shareholders and funders.
 He supports a number of fast growing technology businesses helping them raise growth finance and achieve an exit.
 Current clients in this sector include life sciences company OptiBiotix Health plc, online retailing platform iVendi Ltd, online business payments platform AccessPay and digital network jewellery business Atelier Technology.